MND Australia

 Research has confirmed that using non-invasive ventilation (NIV) can increase survival time, in some cases by up to 13 months.

-• Intercostal muscles, which run between and over the ribs, and
+• intercostal muscles, which run between and over the ribs, and

 • the diaphragm, which separates the rib cage from the stomach

-Both sets of muscles are called respiratory muscles.
-When you contract respiratory muscles, they lift and expand your rib cage, pulling air into your lungs.
-Relaxing the muscles expels air from your lungs.
-This process provides the opportunity for your lungs to take the oxygen from the air that your body needs for survival and breathe out an unwanted gas called carbon dioxide that is produced by the body.
+When you contract breathing muscles, they lift and expand your rib cage.
+This pulls air into your lungs.
+Relaxing the muscles releases air from your lungs.
+This process allows your lungs to take the oxygen from the air your body needs to survive.
+It also removes an unwanted gas called carbon dioxide that is produced by the body.

 • disturbed night sleep or loss of sleep